inexorgame-obsolete/wiki-mirror/Build.md

 The next step is to get all the required dependencies to compile.
 For convenience, all the dependencies are prebuilt and packed in the `inexor/platform` directory.
 You only need an environment that can build C++ programs such as Visual Studio, CodeBlocks, XCode or MinGW.

 However on Linux you will need cmake, make, gcc (or clang) and the dev packages of mesa, SDL2, SDL2_image, SDL2_mixer, ASIO and Google Protobuf.
-On systems with apt-get you can simply run the following command `sudo apt-get install git cmake build-essential libsdl2{,-mixer,-image}-dev libgl1-mesa-dev libprotobuf-dev protobuf-compiler libasio-dev libenet-dev`
+On systems with apt-get you can simply run the following command `sudo apt-get install git cmake build-essential libsdl2{,-mixer,-image}-dev libgl1-mesa-dev libprotobuf-dev protobuf-compiler libasio-dev libenet-dev libudev-dev`

 ### Clang